 Abstract.
 In this paper is presented a framework based on the OSA-CBM (Open System Architecture for Condition Based Maintenance) architecture for prognostic and health management of hydroelectric power equipments.
 This framework is a modular, scalable and integrated architecture that will provide comprehensive solutions to the end users.
 The architecture has seven hierarchic layers that represent a logic transition from data acquisition, signal processing, condition monitor, health assessment, prognostics, decision support, to the presentation layer.
 The data acquisition layer manages signals from sensors and databases; in the two next layers the signals are processed and evaluated the operational condition.
 Artificial intelligence techniques are applied in the health assessment and prognostic layer.
-The diagnostic algorithms are advocated to estimate the remaining useful life and predict the failure numbers.
+The diagnostic algorithms calculated the degradation index of equipments, subsystems and systems.
+The prognostic algorithms are advocated to estimate the remaining useful life and predict the failure numbers.
 In the decision support layer is used fusion approach algorithms to generate the most accurate maintenance suggestions.
 The maintenance system developed will be implemented and installed in the hydroelectric power plants of the north of Brazil.
 This paper identifies specific benefits of the artificial intelligence techniques application into of a modular framework to offer benefits and comprehensive solutions for a hydroelectric power.